awst-austria/qa4sm/docs/developers_guide.md

 ## Datasets folder

-Your datasets folder should have the following structure so that the webapp can find the data (note this is not all of the datasets available but gives an idea of the folder structure):
+Your datasets folder should have the following structure so that the webapp can find the data (note these are not all of the datasets available but you should get an idea of the folder structure):

     ASCAT/ASCAT_H113
         data/xxxx.nc